Vitiligo: Skin Pigment Loss and Possible Treatments

 Many people with vitiligo find it harder to disguise their condition than I do.
 Makeup can cover and hide light patches and may be sufficient to disguise some cases of the disorder.
 Another option is the use of camouflage creams, which come in a range of colors.
 They're often waterproof and stay on the skin for a long time.
 Stains and self-tanning products may also be effective.
 The safety of all products applied to the skin should be investigated before they're used.

-Getting a perfect match between the appearance of pigmented and unpigmented skin may take practice and be time consuming.
-The woman in the video below does an excellent job of covering her light patches with makeup, however.
+Getting a perfect match between the appearance of pigmented and unpigmented skin with makeup or a related product may take practice and be time consuming, but the effort could be very worthwhile for some people.

 Vitiligo treatments must be prescribed by a doctor.
 The doctor will know about the effectiveness, risks, and availability of different treatments.
 He or she will also know about any new treatments that have appeared.
 The descriptions below are given for general interest.